brianrc/acrowithbrian-site-old/content/about.md

 hero: ../assets/about-1920x.jpg
 ---

 Hi!
-I'm Brian.
+I'm Brian Cruikshank.
 I am a certified Acro Revolution teacher based in Washington, D.C.

 I've been playing with acro for over 5 years, traveling the country and discovering some of the most advanced techniques and moves.
 Now I want to teach you!